 Dogs are sourced from local shelters by our well-trained professional staff.
 The dogs are further assessed and trained by offenders in the Utah State Women’s prison-Timpanoogas and Idaho Correctional Institution-Orofino.

 CWAC began as an Animal Assisted Therapy Program of “Friends of Animals Utah,” an animal rescue program in northern Utah.
 Based on increasing demand for veteran assistance programs, CWAC became a separate organization in 2011 with a focus on training shelter dogs to assist veterans with support, comfort and specific tasks needed.

-The mission of CWAC is to pair veterans suffering from Post Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) with well-trained assistance dogs.
-By adhering closely to our mission, CWAC works to move veterans from a state of PTSD toward Post Traumatic Growth (PTG).
+The mission of CWAC is to pair veterans suffering from Post Traumatic Stress and Traumatic Brain Injury (TBI) with well-trained assistance dogs.
+By adhering closely to our mission, CWAC works to move veterans from a state of PTS toward Post Traumatic Growth (PTG).
 In committing to positive “growth,” we become one of many steps on the veterans’ path toward healing.
 More importantly, we’re able to develop creative-individualized training solutions that meet the mental, emotional and economic-stability challenges veterans face today.